On Geometric Structure of Point Particles: Conclusions

-Chiral asymmetry of rotational eigenfunctions has been connected with parity violation in electroweak interaction.
-A likely consequence is that the left-handed eigenflows ${\bf\Phi}_{-1/2,\,-1}$ are involved in determining negative charge of (regular) lepton and quark.
-Multi-mode coupling of ${\bf\Phi}_{-1/2,\,\mp 1}$ could radically represent the electroweak coupling, generating a numerical value comparable to the Weinberg angle measured at low energy.
-While the theory is hypothetical as a whole, noticeable is that the original scenario concerning lepton mass imprint will be testable by forthcoming neutrino mass experiments.
+Chiral asymmetry of the eigenflows has been connected with parity violation in weak interaction.
+A consequence is that the left-handed eigenflows ${\bf\Phi}_{-1/2,\,-1}$ are involved in determining negative charge of lepton and quark, and multi-mode coupling of ${\bf\Phi}_{-1/2,\,\mp 1}$ sustains the electroweak coupling, generating a numerical value comparable to the Weinberg angle measured at low energy.
+The theory suggests an internal landscape of $\mathrm{SU(3)}\times\mathrm{SU(2)}\times\mathrm{U(1)}$ Yang-Mills fields plus Higgs vacuum, though it is speculative, and has only been compared with the partial structure of the quantum field theory at the moment.
+It is also notified that the following questions remain open: whether or not/how (1) this framework could respond to the higher energy including the so-called running and higher generation of leptons (related to higher order loop corrections of the anomalous magnetic moment), (2) the geometry could be connected with that of the other hypothetical theories, particularly, the string theory, (3) the CSR, with the general coordinate transformation, (4) the operational transformation, with the quantum measurements, and so forth.

-The rotational field is of the helical geometry that enables us to describe a classically indescribable two-valuedness (``klassisch nicht beschreibbare Art von Zweideutigkeit'' \cite{pauli1925a,pauli1925b}) by the single-valued functions.
-The theory supports a common image of cosmic helices not only for the structure of fermionic particles, but for a unified structure including gauge bosons.
-This means that it seems as if collective dynamics of plasma evolving toward an energy relaxed state refers to the internal structure of particles constituting the macroscopic plasma.
-I hope the present ideas shed light on a variety of fields.